|

-On the SQL tab you can
+About the SQL tab

-What is
+What is supported

 Inner joins, outer joins